1. What is Georgia Foreign LLC Registration?

 Step 1: Confirm good standing in your formation state

-Your LLC must be active and compliant in its home jurisdiction before filing for Georgia foreign LLC registration.
+Your LLC must be active and compliant in its home jurisdiction before filing for Georgia Foreign LLC registration.
 While Georgia does not require a certificate of good standing to be submitted with the application, banks, lenders, and partners frequently request it.

 Step 2: Reserve your LLC name in Georgia

-Georgia law requires foreign LLCs to obtain a Certificate of Name Reservation before submitting the registration application.
+Georgia law requires Foreign LLCs to obtain a Certificate of Name Reservation before submitting the registration application.
 This confirms your chosen name is available for use in Georgia.

 Step 3: Appoint a Georgia Registered Agent